cleecoloma/reading-notes/Code-201/class-02.md

 4. What is the difference between the logical operator `&&` and `||`?
   > * `&&` means and
   > * `||` means or

+### Things I want to know more about
+1. Using logical operators inside functions
+2. Actual use of git branches in a group project